felixarntz/ai-services/README.md

 ## Useful commands

 * `composer prefix-dependencies`: Prefixes the production dependencies and regenerates the autoloader class map.
-You must run this after a PHP dependency used in plugin production code has been updated.
+This is run automatically after `composer install` and `composer update`.
 * `composer lint`: Checks the PHP code with PHP_CodeSniffer.
 * `composer format`: Automatically fixes PHP code problems detected by PHP_CodeSniffer, where possible.
 * `composer phpmd`: Checks the PHP code with PHPMD.